yml-org/lighthouse-slack-reports/README.md

 # lighthouse-slack-reports
-Run lighthouse on a URL(s), send the report to a slack channel
+Runs lighthouse on a URL(s), and sends the report to a slack channel